 If you struggle to relax at bedtime why not try my bedtime relaxation technique?

-This simple and effective 10-step bedtime deep relaxation technique will help you become deeply relaxed.
+The fourth of my ways to help you sleep is to do my simple and effective 10-step bedtime deep relaxation technique will help you become deeply relaxed.

 If you would prefer, try listening to my free deep sleep recording.

 This is a great way to give your mind something else to focus on, especially if you find your mind races when you lie in bed.